 The Beach

-Plettenberg Bay has one of the most beautiful beaches in South Africa.
-Just miles and miles of golden sand, and also great spots for surfing!
+Plettenberg Bay boasts one of the most beautiful beaches in South Africa.
+Miles of golden sand stretch along the coast, offering perfect spots for sunbathing and surfing.

 Where to Stay

-In Plettenberg Bay, I stayed at Albergo Backpackers which is one of the Baz Bus stops.
-Call me a crazy cat lady, but the reason I chose this hostel was that they had pictures of cats on their website.
-There’s nothing better than a hostel with a cat, and this hostel even has three cats!
-They were all rescued cats called Mick, Sia and Lenny.
-Mick was my favorite cat, and he was always following me around.
-One night, I was staying in my room, and when I left to go to the shower, Mick was waiting for me outside of my room and then followed me to the shower.
-I was really trying to get to the shower, but every time he followed after me and finally I had to carry him to the kitchen so that I could shower.
-He was so cute!
+In Plettenberg Bay, I stayed at Albergo Backpackers, which is also one of the Baz Bus stops.
+Call me a crazy cat lady, but the main reason I chose this hostel was that they had pictures of cats on their website.
+There’s nothing better than a hostel with cats, and this one had three adorable rescued cats: Mick, Sia, and Lenny.

-Albergo Backpackers offers private rooms and dorms.
-I stayed in a dorm for the first night and then moved to a private room with shared bathroom.
-The rooms are basic, but clean and the wifi is working well.
-There’s a communal kitchen you can use and a beautiful garden for hanging out.
-The hostel is located just next to a supermarket (Checkers), so that’s very handy.
+Albergo Backpackers offers both private rooms and dorms.
+I stayed in a dorm on my first night and then moved to a private room with a shared bathroom.
+The rooms are simple but clean, and the Wi-Fi works well.
+There’s a communal kitchen you can use, as well as a beautiful garden perfect for relaxing and meeting other travelers.
+The hostel is conveniently located right next to a supermarket (Checkers), which makes grabbing supplies really easy.

 Where to Eat

-If you don’t feel like cooking, there are plenty of restaurant options along the main road.
-The best backpacker friendly place is called Market on Main which is a food court outside, so they have different restaurants to choose from.
-I tried falafel pita, vegetable curry, and Italian food – all from different restaurants.
+If you don’t feel like cooking, there are plenty of restaurants along the main road.
+One of the best backpacker-friendly spots is Market on Main, an outdoor food court with several different restaurants to choose from.
+I tried a falafel pita, a vegetable curry, and some Italian dishes—all from different vendors—and everything was delicious.

-For vegans, there’s a great vegan restaurant called Namasté Lifestyle Café which is located poolside at the Beacon Island Resort.
-I ate lunch there a couple of times, and the food is delicious and healthy.
+For vegans, Namasté Lifestyle Café is a fantastic option.
+It’s located poolside at the Beacon Island Resort, and I had lunch there a couple of times.
+The food was both delicious and healthy, making it a perfect spot for a nourishing meal in Plettenberg Bay.

 20 comments